Thell/bdo-huffman-rs/README.md

 ¹Measured 70.5k length message with decoded symbols as the unit.

-The '**original**' and '**baseline**' are the same decoding logic, timing improvements come from the packet parsing.
+The '**original**' and '**baseline**' are the same decoding logic, timing improvements come from the packet parsing and tree building.

 Tested on a Ryzen 5700G.